jdlph/wxlib/mio/README.md

 # About

-This repository is maintenained by Wuping Xin.
+This repository is maintained by Wuping Xin.

 Forked from https://github.com/mandreyel/mio, who created this well-documented and easy-to-use original library in modern C++.
-I thank the original author mandreyel for his great work.
+I love this code, and thank the original author mandreyel for his great work.

 The motivation for this fork is to have a cross-platform header-only memory mapped file IO lib for my C++17/C++2x projects.
 It serves as my own "dogfooding" project to try out latest and future experimental C++ 2x features.

 The following changes have been made:

-- One "beautified" single header; duplicate license headers and messy macros from amalgamation are removed
+- "Beautified" single header; duplicate license headers and messy macros from amalgamation are removed
-- Internal clean-up and reformatting for a (maybe slightly) neater C++ 17 style
+- Internal clean-up and reformatting for a (maybe slightly) neater C++ style
-- Applied C++ Core Guideline whenever proper; this requires Guideline Standard Library (GSL)
 - Added a new check that the requested bytes (i.e., offset + length) must not exceed address space limit (e.g. 2GB on x86)
-- Replaced static_cast to narrow_cast whenever proper, better be explicit than implicit
 - Eliminated direct pointer arithmetics
 - Consistent usage of size_type throughout the code
 - Added a simple StringReader class, which provides better performance than std::getline (x10 ~ x15 faster)
-- Some minior bug fix(es)
+- Some other minor bug fix(es)

-Note: This repositiory requries C++ 17, and an additional <gsl/gsl> header.
+Note: This repository requires C++ 20 (mainly due to the usage of std::span).
 The following is the original README about its usage.

 # mio
-An easy to use header-only cross-platform C++11 (updated: C++17) memory mapping library with an MIT license.
+An easy to use header-only cross-platform C++11 (update: now C++20) memory mapping library with an MIT license.

-mio has been created with the goal to be easily includable (i.e. no dependencies) in any C++ project that needs memory mapped file IO without the need to pull in Boost.
+mio has been created with the goal to be easily included (i.e. no dependencies) in any C++ project that needs memory mapped file IO without the need to pull in Boost.

 Please feel free to open an issue, I'll try to address any concerns as best I can.